The Applied Medical Sciences program is a two-year course for juniors and seniors interested in pursuing a career in health care.

 Lab Time/Theory Time:

 - Entry-level positions in health/medical industry

 - Emergency Medical Technician

 - Pharmacy Technician

 - Social Worker

 Program Supply List /Student Costs:

-Note: Student accident insurance is available through your sending high school.
+Note: Family medical insurance or student accident insurance is a mandatory requirement to participate in clinical rotation.
+Student accident insurance is available through the sending high school.